 How dark is Colonnade Gray?

 When compared to many greiges, Colonnade is actually on the lighter side.
-Sherwin Williams’ rates the Light Reflective Value (LVR) at 53, which puts it in their light category.
+Sherwin Williams’ rates the Light Reflective Value (LRV) at 53, which puts it in their light category.
 While it will have a bit more depth than the popular Agreeable Gray, Repose Gray and Accessible Beige, it won’t make the room feel smaller, and will highlight white trim in a very nice way.

 Where should I use Colonnade Gray?

 Colonnade Gray is a perfect shade to anchor a whole house color scheme.
 Paired with crisp white trim, and colors that lean warm, Colonnade Gray will go nicely in main living areas, hallways, entryways and dining rooms.